 In the classical view, the expansionary fiscal policy also decreases net exports, which has a mitigating effect on national output and income.
 When government borrowing increases interest rates it attracts foreign capital from foreign investors.
 This is because, all other things being equal, the bonds issued from a country executing expansionary fiscal policy now offer a higher rate of return.
 In other words, companies wanting to finance projects must compete with their government for capital so they offer higher rates of return.
 To purchase bonds originating from a certain country, foreign investors must obtain that country's currency.
 Therefore, when foreign capital flows into the country undergoing fiscal expansion, demand for that country's currency increases.
-The increased demand causes that country now cost more to foreigners than they did before and foreign goods now cost less than they did before.
+The increased demand causes that country's currency to appreciate.
+Once the currency appreciates, goods originating from that country now cost more to foreigners than they did before and foreign goods now cost less than they did before.
 Consequently, exports decrease and imports increase (Kitov, 2006).